What to plant in October: 14 plants to sow and grow this month

 Calendula, also known as Scotch or pot marigolds, are fabulous hardy annuals that bring a burst of brightness to borders and containers.

 We have one growing in a sheltered area of the garden that has been flowering for the past 18 months – right through the cold of winter and well into this summer!
-They come in an array of shades, from eye-popping orange to soft cream and deep red.
+The many calendula varieties come in an array of shades, from eye-popping orange to soft cream and deep red.

 An added benefit of learning how to grow marigolds is that their flowers are edible, and their petals have been used to decorate dishes for centuries and as a colourant for butter and cheese.